return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/igb/e1000_phy_c.rst

 Description
 -----------

-Reads the MDI control regsiter in the PHY at offset and stores the information read to data.
+Reads the MDI control register in the PHY at offset and stores the information read to data.

 .. _`igb_write_phy_reg_mdic`: